MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-to retrieve books and their authors.
+To retrieve books and their authors.

 To allow this ability to work, Data API builder needs to know how the two objects are related to each other.
 The `relationships` section in the configuration file provides the necessary metadata for making this ability work correctly and efficiently.

 ## Configuring a Relationship

 No matter what database you're using with Data API builder, you have to explicitly tell Data API builder that an object is related to another one.
-This has to be done even if using Foreign Key metadata when available, it could infer it automatically.
-This is done to allow you to have full control on what is exposed via GraphQL and what not.

 There are three types of relationships that can be established between two entities:

 - [Relationships](#relationships)
   - [Configuring a Relationship](#configuring-a-relationship)